JB1905/beta-tracker/README.md

 ## About

 Beta Tacker checks if new Apple betas are available.
-It will send you message when detect new release.
+When it detects a new version, it will send you a message (SMS).

 ### Alternatives